Impact Factor 4.566 | CiteScore 5.6

-The Specialty provides an international and interdisciplinary forum for publications in the field of craniofacial biology.
-The Specialty covers the cellular and molecular aspects of the development, pathology and repair or regeneration of craniofacial tissues and organs.
-Cross-disciplinary papers that provide novel and significant insights into important problems in the areas of craniofacial development, evolution, genetic disorders affecting craniofacial tissues, pathology, repair, stem cells, and translation of basic research findings to clinical applications for improved diagnosis and treatment (tissue engineering) are welcome.
-The section is also dedicated to the dissemination of novel findings, ideas, developments and knowledge relevant to all fields of basic and clinical dentistry.
-Craniofacial Biology and Dental Research supports important scientific and clinical innovations relevant to dental physiology and pathology, operative dentistry, periodontology, endodontics, prosthodontics, orthodontics, pediatric dentistry, esthetic dentistry, biomaterial sciences, dental implants, clinical trials and translational research.
+The Specialty provides an international and interdisciplinary forum for publications in the fields of craniofacial and dental biology.
+The Specialty covers the cellular and molecular aspects of the development, pathology and repair or regeneration of craniofacial and dental tissues.
+Cross-disciplinary papers that provide novel and significant insights into important problems in the areas of craniofacial and tooth development, evolution, genetic disorders affecting craniofacial and dental tissues, pathophysiology, tissue repair, stem cells, and translation of basic research findings to clinical applications for improved diagnosis and treatment (tissue engineering) are welcome.
+The section is also dedicated to the dissemination of important scientific and clinical innovations and ideas relevant to dental physiology and pathophysiology in the fields of periodontology, endodontics, orthodontics, paediatric dentistry, dental implants, and translational research.

 PMCID: all published articles receive a PMCID

 Craniofacial Biology and Dental Research welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Craniofacial Biology and Dental Research, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Fax +41 (0)21 510 17 01